beta-europe/netherlands.beta-europe.org/_pages/payment-meunl.md

 ---
-title: Payment for MEU NL
+title: Payment for MEUNL
-excerpt: MEU NL Payment page
+excerpt: MEUNL Payment page
 sitemap: false
 share: false
-comments: true
+comments: false
 permalink: /payment-meunl/
 ---
-Welcome on the payment page for MEU NL!
+Welcome on the security deposit payment page for MEUNL!

 Please select which is true for you: